pzawadzk/Behavioral-Cloning/README.md

 <img src="simulator.png" width="480" alt="Combined Image" />

 ## Model details

 ### Data collections

-#### Driving
+#### Normal driving

 The most important behaviour for a self-driving car is to keep the car in the center of the road.
 To reproduce this behaviours we drive a car in the simulator keeping it in the center of the road and collect camera images and the corresponding steering angels.
 Total number of 2000 data points were generated.

-#### Driving
+#### Recovery from shoulder
-In addition to recording "good behaviours" I also record behaviours necessary for the car to recover from being to close to the road site.
+In addition to recording "good behaviours" I also record behaviours necessary for the car to recover from the shoulder.
 This is accomplished in three steps:

 1. Drive the car to the side of the road